 - medications for high blood pressure

-If the triggers for AD can be managed, the prognosis is good.
-If the condition is due to unknown causes or conditions that are hard to control, the prognosis is more uncertain.
+The outlook is more uncertain if your condition is due to situations that are hard to control or the cause is unknown.
 Repeated episodes of uncontrolled spikes or drops in blood pressure can result in strokes or cardiac arrest.